Deconstruction & Construction Materials Management

 - Residential and commercial projects where structures are being completely removed (also known as "demolition") – Must comply with the deconstruction, salvage for reuse, and source separation of materials requirements.

-- All construction projects – Must comply with the Approved Collector & Processing Facility requirements
+- All construction projects – Must comply with the Approved Hauler & Processing Facility requirements

 - Deconstruction, salvage for reuse, and source separation requirements are effective July 1, 2020

-- Approved Collector requirements are effective September 2019
+- Approved Hauler requirements are effective September 2019

-All construction projects are required to utilize GreenWaste of Palo Alto for the collection of all materials if using containers (bins or debris boxes) at project sites.
-Contractors can continue to self-haul material by using trucks, but must still deliver materials to one of the City approved processing facilities listed in Green Halo.
+All deconstruction and construction projects are required to utilize GreenWaste of Palo Alto for the collection of all materials if using containers (bins or debris boxes) at project sites.
+Contractors can continue to self-haul material by using trucks, but must still source separate materials and deliver them to one of the City approved processing facilities listed in Green Halo.

 Residential and commercial projects where structures are being completely removed (also known as “demolition”) are required to conduct a survey designating the materials to be salvaged for reuse, deconstruct the structure, and source separate materials for reuse and recycling.
 Please note, a separate building permit is required for the removal of structures (previously known as a ”demolition” permit).